Semiparametric fiducial inference for Cox models: Methodology

 \subsection{The Cox proportional hazards model revisited}

 We consider the Cox proportional hazards model which is the most popular model \citep{cox1972regression} for the analysis of survival data.
-Suppose we observe right-censored survival data $(X_i,Y_i,\Delta_i)$, \yifan{$i=1,\ldots,n$}, where $Y_i=\min\left \{T_i, C_i\right \}$, censoring indicator $\Delta_i=I\left\{T_i\leqslant C_i\right\}$, and $T_i$, $C_i$, $X_i$ represent the failure time, the censoring time, and explanatory covariates for the $i$-th subject, respectively. \yifan{We assume a noninformative censoring mechanism here, i.e., $T_i$ and $C_i$ are independent given $X_i$.}
+Suppose we observe right-censored survival data $(X_i,Y_i,\Delta_i)$, $i=1,\ldots,n$, where $Y_i=\min\left \{T_i, C_i\right \}$, censoring indicator $\Delta_i=I\left\{T_i\leqslant C_i\right\}$, and $T_i$, $C_i$, $X_i$ represent the failure time, the censoring time, and explanatory covariates for the $i$-th subject, respectively.
+We assume a noninformative censoring mechanism here, i.e., $T_i$ and $C_i$ are independent given $X_i$. \yf{We direct the reader to Chapter 11 of \cite{james2013introduction} for an extensive overview of concepts in survival analysis.}